Jamesdinnes/wordpress-react/README.md

 # Wordpress | Docker | React

+This project shows off how to embed react apps into wordpress using a custom wordpress plugin and shortcodes!

 ## Device Setup

 In order to setup and run this project you will need `node`, `yarn`, and a few extensions installed.
 If not completed previously, the best way to do this is as follows.